Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Description and Analysis

 \begin{subsection}{Differential Equation Analysis of LM2-NB} Similar to the analysis of LM1-NB algorithm, we analyze LM2-NB algorithm by analyzing a peeling-style decoder which is equivalent to the LM2-NB decoding algorithm.
 The peeling-style decoder removes one CVN or IVN during each time step according to the following rules: \begin{description} \item [{CER:}] If any CN has all its edges connected to CVN's, pick one of the CVN's and remove it. \item [{IER1:}] If any IVN has any messages from CN's with type $n_{0,1}$, then the IVN and all its outgoing edges can be removed and we track the correct value by subtracting the value from the check node. \item [{IER2:}] If any IVN is attached to more than one CN with I-degree 1, then it will be verified and all its outgoing edges can be removed.

-\end{description} For the reason of simplicity, we first introduce some definitions and short-hand notations. \begin{itemize} \item Correct edges: edges which are connected to CVN's \item Incorrect edges: edges which are connected to IVN's \item CER edges: edges which are connected to check nodes with type $n_{i,0}$ for $i\ge1$ \item IER1 edges: edges which are connected to check nodes with type $n_{0,1}$ \item IER2 edges: edges which connect IVN's and the check nodes with type $n_{i,1}$ for $i\ge1$ \item NIE edges: normal incorrect edges, which are incorrect edges but neither IER1 edges nor IER2 edges \item CER nodes: CVN's which have at least one CER edge \item IER1 nodes: IVN's which have at least one IER1 edge \item IER2 nodes: IVN's which have at least two IER2 edge \item NIE nodes: IVN's which contain at most 1 IER2 edge and no IER1 edges. \end{itemize} Note that an IVN can be both an IER1 node and an IER2 node at the same time.
+\end{description} For simplicity, we first introduce some definitions and short-hand notation: \begin{itemize} \item Correct edges: edges which are connected to CVN's \item Incorrect edges: edges which are connected to IVN's \item CER edges: edges which are connected to check nodes with type $n_{i,0}$ for $i\ge1$ \item IER1 edges: edges which are connected to check nodes with type $n_{0,1}$ \item IER2 edges: edges which connect IVN's and the check nodes with type $n_{i,1}$ for $i\ge1$ \item NI edges: normal incorrect edges, which are incorrect edges but neither IER1 edges nor IER2 edges \item CER nodes: CVN's which have at least one CER edge \item IER1 nodes: IVN's which have at least one IER1 edge \item IER2 nodes: IVN's which have at least two IER2 edges \item NI nodes: IVN's which contain at most 1 IER2 edge and no IER1 edges. \end{itemize} Note that an IVN can be both an IER1 node and an IER2 node at the same time.

 The analysis of LM2-NB is much more complicated than LM1-NB because the IER2 operation makes the distribution of IER2 edges dependent on each other.
-In each IER2 operation, one IVN with more than 2 IER2 edges is removed, therefore the rest of the IER2 edges are more likely to land on different IVN's.
+For example, the IER2 operation removes a randomly chosen IVN with more than 2 IER2 edges; this reduces the number of IVNs which have multiple IER2 edges and therefore the remaining IER2 edges are more likely to land on different IVN's.

-The basic idea to analyze LM2-NB decoder is to separate the incorrect edges into types and assume that mapping between sockets is given by a uniform random permutation.
+The basic idea behind our analysis of the LM2-NB decoder is that we can separate the incorrect edges into types and assume that mapping between sockets is given by a uniform random permutation.
 Strictly speaking, this is not true and another approach, which leads to the same differential equations, is used when considering a formal proof of correctness.
 In detail, we model the structure of an LDPC code during LM2-NB decoding as shown in Fig. \ref{fig:v(d)} with one type for correct edges and three types for incorrect edges.
-The following calculations assume the four permutations, labeled CER, NIE, IER2, and IER1, are all uniform random permutations.
+The following calculations assume the four permutations, labeled CER, NI, IER2, and IER1, are all uniform random permutations.

 The peeling-style decoder randomly chooses one VN from the set of CER IER1 and IER2 nodes and removes this node and all its edges at each step.
 The idea of the analysis is to first calculate the probability of choosing a VN with a certain type, i.e., CER, IER1 or IER2, and the node degree.
 We then analyze how removing this VN affects the system parameters.